Hip Hop Hair: How Hairstyles Influence Movement

 Thieves in the Temple

 The body is our first home, it’s a temple we adorn.
-It’s a difficult choice to decide what hairstyle to wear as a black person.
-I risk discrimination if I wear a style that expresses who I am.
+It’s a difficult choice to decide what hairstyle to wear as a black person because I risk discrimination if I wear a style that expresses who I am.
 Styles such as braids, twists, locks, cornrows and afros are “so controversial” they need legal protection.
-The adornment of my hair transitions based on the environment.
-I re-create myself with each new style.
-I make a conscious decision regarding how I move whether it’s my hair or my body.
-Lessons I learned about hair let me know when it’s safe to express my whole self.
+The adornment of my hair transitions based on the environment and I re-create myself with each new style.
+I make a conscious decision regarding how I move whether it’s my hair or my body and lessons I learned about hair let me know when it’s safe to express my whole self.

 Appropriating black hairstyles is rampant.
 Non-black people see the power of thought and creativity represented in our hair.
 It’s what white people take freely for themselves without permission and without consequences.
 Straight hair textures are not ideal for dreadlocks, but white people force their hair into the style by ratting their hair into tangles just to achieve a similar look.

 Gold plates once topped the pyramids of Giza.
 Robbers desecrated the legacy of ancient rulers when they took those precious adornments.
-History keeps repeating itself...though I view this phenomenon metaphorically.
+History keeps repeating itself.
 Braids that that connect me to history and my community are worn by people who are not dealing with the same discrimination.
 The braids I wore in the 90’s meant I was called ‘ghetto and unprofessional’.

 Credit is rarely given to the actual originators of urban style especially in terms of dollars.
 It is another way systemic racism suppresses black expressions while profiting from the culture.
 TikTok is a great offender of appropriation.
 Black content creators of dances, voice overs and hairstyles are frequently used by more popular white content creators.
 Some black creators of new dance trends are on strike waiting for the platform to figure out the logistics of giving them credit.
 The legal issues about copyrighting dances are a tangled mess.